 some reason, not known to the tankers,

-that they lost Lt.
-William Reed who was
+lost Lt.
+William Read who was killed by

 On April 9, 1942, Tom with the many of the other